 Building My Dream Home

-Years back the thought of building my own dream house sounded like the best move I’d ever make.
+Years back, the thought of building my own dream house sounded like the best move I’d ever make.
 Well, it’s not a bad move after all.
-However, I always thought things would fall into place and in an year or so my dream house would be up just as I had visualized in my head.
-I’m now six months into building my dream home and it has been totally mentally draining.
+However, I always thought things would fall into place.
+In an year or so, my dream house would be up just as I had visualized in my head.
+I’m now six months into building my dream home; and it has been totally mentally draining.

-Even after hiring contractors that I trust to handle all the physical work I still have to foresee the construction on a daily basis.
+Even after hiring contractors that I trust to handle all the physical work; I still have to foresee the construction on a daily basis.
 Much worse even after my initial plan I still find myself being forced to make quick adjustments almost on a daily basis.
-Well, so far I’m proud of the progress made however; I must admit building your dream house is not a bed of roses.
+Well, so far I’m proud of the progress made however; I must admit, deciding to build your dream house is not a bed of roses.

 Below are some of the factors to consider when building your dream house from my experience so far:

 (a) Building a new house is always more costly

 In some cases, building a new home is cheaper compared to purchasing an existing home.
 In most cases however, building always tends to go beyond your budget and time.
 The one advantage of an already existing house, is you already know how much will be spent.
 You can therefore plan for your savings.
 Additionally, you can slowly renovate the house once you’ve settled in.

 Buying a home on the other hand limits your chances of saving; as you are never sure of how much will be spent, much worse; you can’t move in until the house is almost complete.
 Additionally, building a new house needs no hurry as it is time-consuming; and will in most possible go beyond the stipulated time-frame.